 There are 7 fixes shared by Mac users who have successfully regained storage space from other volumes in container.
 Hopefully one of them may work on your case.

 To free your storage from other volumes, the easiest and the most effective method is using a professional Mac cleaner, as the manual ways usually require you to have related knowledge to prevent mistaken deletion.

 Here we’ll introduce the Mac cleaning expert - Macube Cleaner.
 It is a great assistant when you are facing a "your startup disk is almost full" warning while other volumes in the container are eating up your space, as it can safely and quickly remove them from the Mac storage.
 In addition, the best thing is, Macube offers a free version that you can enjoy full functions for up to 7 days, so you can make use of it to clean the “other volumes.”

 One of the powerful features of Macube Cleaner is Smart Scan.
 It can quickly locate the junk files that are hard to find directly on your Mac, including system caches, application caches, log files, and help you clean them up in one click to efficiently free up your Mac space.

 Step 1.
 Download and launch Macube Cleaner.

 Step 3.
 Select the files you want to delete.
-You can use Sort By to quickly locate the files you want to delete.
-Click Clean to start cleaning.
+Before removal, you can preview the files listed and locate them by clicking the magnifying glass icon to do a double check.
+When you confirm, click Clean to start cleaning.